 Map Out Your Garden

 Vegetables should be rotated every year.
-Crop rotation not only prevents the build-up of soil-borne pests and diseases but also allows nutrients in the soil to be replenished.
-Members of the same plant family shouldn’t be planted in the same garden space more than once every 3-4 years.
+Crop rotation prevents the build-up of soil-borne pests and diseases and allows nutrients in the soil to be replenished.

 Choose Your Garden Seeds

-Before you decide which seeds to buy, here are a few things you should do first.
+Before you decide which seeds to buy, here are a few things you should do first:

 Look for the packaging date printed on the seed packets, and then compare how old your seeds are to this seed viability chart for flowers, vegetables, and herbs.